harrisgeo88/my-alfred-workflows/README.md

 # my-alfred-workflows

-Just a place to drop all of my custom made Alfred workflows
+This is a collection of my custom made productivity scripts that I use with my favourite Mac app [Alfred](https://www.alfredapp.com/) 🎩

+### Disclaimer

+If you're a lazy guy like me you will love them